kuwisdelu/MSIResearch/magi-help.md

 It should generally be safe to install additional R packages with `install.packages()`.

-It is acceptable to install additional Python packages with `pip install` *if do not conflict with the system `numpy`, `pytorch`, and `tensorflow` installations*.
+It is acceptable to install additional Python packages with `pip install` *if they do not conflict with the system `numpy`, `pytorch`, and `tensorflow` installations*.
 If you are not sure, please install packages to a virtual environment instead.

 Environments can become quite large, so please try to re-use your environments as much as possible, and remove unused environments.

 For shared projects, it is recommended to create a single environment to be used by multiple lab members.

-Please take care naming your `conda` environments so their owner and purpose are clear to other users.
+Please name your `conda` environments so their owner and purpose are clear to other users.